 - Other connective tissue diseases.
 Other conditions, such as lupus, rheumatoid arthritis, scleroderma and Sjogren's syndrome, can occur in combination with polymyositis.

 - Cardiovascular disease.
-Polymyositis may cause the muscle of your heart to become inflamed (myocarditis).
+Polymyositis may cause the muscular walls of your heart to become inflamed (myocarditis).
 In a small number of people who have polymyositis, congestive heart failure and heart arrhythmias may develop.

 - Lung disease.
 A condition called interstitial lung disease may occur with polymyositis.
 Interstitial lung disease refers to a group of disorders that cause scarring (fibrosis) of lung tissue, making lungs stiff and inelastic.
 Signs and symptoms include a dry cough and shortness of breath.

-You'll probably first bring your symptoms to the attention of your family doctor, who may refer you to a rheumatologist — a doctor who specializes in the treatment of arthritis and other diseases of the joints, muscles and bone.
+You'll probably first bring your symptoms to the attention of your family doctor.
+He or she might refer you to a doctor who specializes in the treatment of arthritis and other diseases of the joints, muscles and bone (rheumatologist) or to a doctor who specializes in disorders of the nervous system (neurologist).

 What you can do